MarkLaVenia/rockr/README.md

   - I first used the `pivot_wider()` command, followed by the `pivot_longer()` command to accomplish this.
-  - A more efficient approach would evaluate which years were unobserved for given bands, then insert rows for those missing observations.
+  - A more efficient approach might evaluate which years were unobserved for given bands, then insert rows for those missing observations.
       - Suggestions on improved approaches to this are welcome.